dottxt-ai/outlines/docs/cookbook/prompting-techniques/max-mutual-information-method.md

 print(f"Best template: {best_template}")
 print(f"Output using best template: {outputs[best_template_index]}")
 ```

-    `config.hidden_act` is ignored, you should use `config.hidden_activation` instead.
-    Gemma's activation function will be set to `gelu_pytorch_tanh`.
-Please, use
-    `config.hidden_activation` if you want to override this behaviour.
-    See https://github.com/huggingface/transformers/pull/29402 for more details.

-    Loading checkpoint shards:   0%|          | 0/2 [00:00<?, ?it/s]

     Best template: Is the following statement positive, negative, or neutral?
 I love this new restaurant!
     Output using best template: Negative